Interplay of spin and charge order in the electron-doped cuprates: Abstract

 \section{Abstract}

-We study magnetic and charge order in the electron-doped high-$T_c$ cuprates based on the one-band Hubbard model with onsite $U$ and nearest-neighbor interaction $V$.
-To investigate the interplay between the orders, we employ the Kotliar-Ruckenstein slave-boson method and analyze fluctuations descending from antiferromagnetic mean-field ground states.
-We find repulsive $V$ to significantly reduce the phase-separated insulating/metallic parameter domain, especially for the electron-doped regime.
-Our analysis reveals charge order with incommensurate ordering vector $\QCO$ that quantitatively matches RXS measurements in Nd$_{2-x}$Ce$_x$CuO$_4$ (NCCO).
-Moreover, we determine a paramagnon dispersion beyond linear spin-wave theory and a coupling of the spin and charge sector in agreement with the RIXS signal.
+We study magnetic and charge order in the electron-doped high-$T_c$ cuprates based on the one-band Hubbard model with onsite ($U$) and nearest-neighbor $(V)$ interactions.
+To investigate the interplay between the orders, we employ the Kotliar-Ruckenstein slave-boson method and analyze fluctuations descending from an antiferromagnetic parent state.
+Our analysis reveals incommensurate charge order whose ordering vector matches the doping-dependence of resonant inelastic x-ray scattering (RIXS) measurements in Nd$_{2-x}$Ce$_x$CuO$_4$ (NCCO).
+From our calculations of paramagnon dispersion as well as dynamical charge and spin structure factors, we reproduce all qualitative features of the RIXS signal.